|

 www.griefhealing.com

-FOREVER OUR ANGELS by Hannah Stone is a recent addition to the support
+ANGELS by Hannah Stone is a recent addition to the support

 literature for parents who have experienced a perinatal death.
-With a professional foreword by Dr. Goldman, outlining the features of crisis and
+With a professional foreword

-mourning facing bereaved parents, the book is divided into Chapters, each representing the chronicling of events, emotions
+by Dr. Goldman, outlining the features of crisis and mourning facing bereaved parents, the book is divided into Chapters,

-and issues facing individual parents who have experienced a loss.
+each representing the chronicling of events, emotions and issues facing individual parents who have experienced a loss.

-While there are a number of books of personal accounts of perinatal loss
+there are a number of books of personal accounts of perinatal loss on the market, I found this offering by Ms. Stone to be

-mourning parents.
-Written in a facile style with personal essays regarding the whole chronology of each loss, FOREVER OUR
+essays regarding the whole chronology of each loss, FOREVER

-ANGELS presents in clear concise language the crisis of the medical milieu during and following a loss, as well as the
+OUR ANGELS presents in clear concise language the crisis

-detailing of many emotions which parents are often unwilling to discuss publicly.
+of the medical milieu during and following a loss, as well as the detailing of many emotions which parents are often unwilling

-I believe this short but moving collection would be particularly effective
+this short but moving collection would be particularly effective both in the hospital and out, especially for mothers and

-options: the book will allow them to verify their own emotions and experiences, allowing them to find common ground without
+fathers who may be less likely or unable to pursue support-group options: the book will allow them to verify their own emotions

-who because of their 'style' of mourning may not feel comfortable talking to strangers, even those who have experienced a
+of time, work or travel committments or for those parents who because of their 'style' of mourning may not feel comfortable

-similar loss.
-Hannah Stone's first foray into writing in this genre is successful and helpful, bringing together her own experiences
+talking to strangers, even those who have experienced a similar loss.
+Hannah Stone's first foray into writing in this genre

-of loss as well as the caring eye of a writer.
+is successful and helpful, bringing together her own experiences of loss as well as the caring eye of a writer.

 Dr. Elizabeth Kirkley Best